Photo - Margot Best

 Ideally, out exploring the streets of a city somewhere I have never been before.
 Shooting pictures, learning about the people, places and culture, and then coming home in the evening and writing down my thoughts about it all.When did you first start writing?
 Who are your influences?

 Writing is something I've always just done - more a compulsion than a calling.
 I never set out to be a writer but everyone keeps telling me to do more of it because they seem to enjoy reading what I write and that makes me happy.
 Growing up I loved authors like Kurt Vonnegut and Douglas Adams.
-Then, I read Bill Bryson relate a story about waking up on a Dover park bench with his underpants on his head... it's almost entirely been about creative nonfiction since.What got you hooked on photography?
+Then, I read Bill Bryson relate a story about waking up on a Dover park bench with his underpants on his head... it's almost entirely been about creative nonfiction since.How many countries have you travelled to?

 Long before there were digital cameras or photoshop, I saw my first black and white prints magically appear under the dim red lights of my highschool darkroom.
 I was transfixed.
 From that day onwards I would spend hours in the reserve section of the Vancouver Public Library, trawling through coffee table photo books, devouring the masters like Henri Cartier-Bresson, Robert Frank and Imogen Cunningham.
 I've had a passion for the medium ever since.What's the deal with all the coffee references?